florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 However, it is also possible to launch such an exploit locally.
 This was conducted using the Python `pwntools`.
-The [poc_local.py](./64bit%20Stack%20smashing%20-%20superkojiman/poc_local.py) contains the code for this exploit.
+The [poc_local.py](./64bit%20Stack%20smashing%20-%20superkojiman/poc_local.py) contains the code for a local exploit.
 In addition to the original exploit, this variant also calls `setreuid` in order to achieve privilege escalation when a vulnerable executable with the SUID bit set is exploited.

 # ASLR Smack and Laugh